Issue of November 2022

 Alleima 13C26 is a martensitic stainless chromium steel.
 After heat treatment the grade is characterized by, very high hardness, good corrosion resistance, very good wear resistance

 Alleima 13C26 is mainly used for razor blades but is also the standard grade for surgical knives.
-It is also used for different types of industrial knives for food processing such as bacon and derider blades.
+It is also used for different types of industrial knives for food processing such as bacon and derinder blades.

 Alleima AB